OpenTranslationBible/open-bible/en-GB/56.Titus/md/titus-03.md

 For we ourselves were once foolish, disobedient, deceived, enslaved by various passions and pleasures, living in malice and envy, hateful, detesting one another.

 ## Titus 3:4
-But when the kindness and love of God our Saviour appeared,
+Yet, when the kindness and love of God our Saviour was revealed,

 ## Titus 3:5
 He saved us, not because of deeds done by us in righteousness, but according to His mercy, through the washing of regeneration and renewal by the Holy Spirit,